-- 1 This Statement of Community Involvement (SCI) is a statutory document and is a requirement under The Planning and Compulsory Act 2004.
+- 1 This Statement of Community Involvement (SCI) is a statutory document and is a requirement under The Planning and Compulsory Act 20041.
 It sets out how Stevenage Borough Council will involve the community and other stakeholders in the preparation, alteration and review of local planning policy and decisions on planning applications.
-The council recognises the importance of community engagement in the planning process and to make the best-informed decisions we need to hear from those in the communities who will feel the impact of development. - 2 The SCI states our approach to engaging with anyone who may have an interest in development that is happening around them.
+The council recognises the importance of community engagement in the planning process and to make the best-informed decisions we need to hear from those in the communities who will feel the impact of development. - The SCI states our approach to engaging with anyone who may have an interest in development that is happening around them.
 This new SCI will improve the way we engage with our communities in the planning process.
-The council's last SCI was adopted in 2018 and this provides an update to that document.
 Regularly reviewing the SCI allows for its effectiveness to be monitored and for amendments to be made to incorporate any policy changes, and to increase levels of public involvement, where possible. - Whilst some requirements for consultation and engagement are set out in national legislation, the Council is committed to going beyond these statutory requirements and aims to get as many people involved in the plan preparation process as possible.
 The SCI aims to frontload this process by ensuring that the community is involved at an early stage.
 This document sets out: - Why consultation is important - What will be consulted on - Who will be consulted - When consultation and engagement will take place - How your views will be considered